-Below are 2013 settlements and verdicts in which Erie Insurance was the insurance carrier or defendant.
+Below are reported settlements and verdicts in which Erie Insurance was the insurance carrier or defendant.
 We think jury awards and settlement data in specific cases helps both attorneys and victims in their quest to get a handle on what a specific case is worth.
 It is also useful to show these verdicts to claim adjusters to make sure they are educated as to how other similar cases have fared.
 That said, keep these awards in perspective.
 We are not including every verdict we have had or we that have uncovered involving Erie.
 Instead, these are essentially cherry-picked cases where the plaintiff wins.

 One thing you will notice here: Erie does not try a lot of cases, at least not in Maryland.Maryland Settlements and Verdicts Involving Erie Insurance

 - 2019 (Baltimore City) $43,905 Verdict: Plaintiff was driving with several passengers northbound on Edgecombe Circle when another driver going in the opposite direction ran a stop sign and struck the plaintiff’s vehicle.
 The at-fault driver fled the scene of the accident and was never identified.
 The plaintiff and all of the passengers in his car alleged injuries from the accident.
 Plaintiff and his passengers filed suit against his auto insurer, Erie Insurance, seeking damages under the uninsured motorist coverage on the policy.
 Erie denied the UIM claim and took the case to trial in Baltimore City where a jury awarded the plaintiffs $53,905 in damages.